cabo/deref-id/draft-bormann-t2trg-deref-id.md

 Usage patterns between dereferencing and precise matching
 =========================================================

-Consumers do not face a binary choice between dereferencing dereferencable identifiers and treating them as opaque.
+Consumers do not face a binary choice between dereferencing dereferenceable identifiers and treating them as opaque.
 The space between those extremes is continuous.
 Notable steps consumers can take to mitigate pitfalls of dereferencing are: